lomojean/my-site/README.md

 * Fork the repo
 * In the `eleventy.config.js` feed section `eleventyConfig.addPlugin(feedPlugin...` change the `metadata` `base` value to your own GitHub IO domain
+* Edit the file `.github/workflows/gh-pages.yml.sample` to change its name to `.github/workflows/gh-pages.yml`
 * Create a `gh-pages` branch
 * In your repo **Settings** in the **Pages** section choose `Deploy from a branch` and select the `gh-pages` branch
 * Watch the **Actions** for your deployment status – deployment should run whenever you make a change on the `main` branch